 Surgery is rarely used, because of the great risk of operating on tumors so close to the brain stem in a young child.
 In some cases, as much of the tumor as possible is surgically removed.
 But for many children, surgery is simply not a treatment option.

 Two studies have shown some encouraging results in identifying a genetic mutation that could be treated with medications.
-Researchers with the St. Jude-Washington University Pediatric Cancer Genome Project have found that almost 80 percent of DIPG tumors contain a specific mutation in the gene for the protein histone H3.
+Researchers with the St. Jude-Washington University Pediatric Cancer Genome Project have found that almost of DIPG tumors contain a specific mutation in the gene for the protein histone H3.
 In animal experiments, drugs known as PRC2 and BET inhibitors helped block the activity of histone H3, preventing the growth of tumors and prolonging life.

-A second study that examined the role of the enzyme PRC2 found that a drug called tazemetostat (a PRC2 inhibitor) reduced DIPG cell growth.
+A second that examined the role of the enzyme PRC2 found that a drug called tazemetostat (a PRC2 inhibitor) reduced DIPG cell growth.
 More research is needed on these treatments, but scientists are enthusiastic about the potential for targeting histone H3 or PRC2 and prolonging the lives and improving the quality of life for young cancer patients.